sgarcia0206/comp122-f23/tidbits/MARS.md

 # MARS:

 During this semester, you will be learning about the MIPS assemble language.
 We will be using the MARS IDE.
-This file walks you through a serices of exercises to become familiar with the MARS IDE.
+This file walks you through a services of exercises to become familiar with the MARS IDE.

 1. Review the files in the `~/classes/comp122/reference/mars`